 Major investigative work is done within the Government of Canada on fraud, breach of trust and corruption.

-The National Economic Profiling Service prepares economic profiles on individuals and public and private companies.
+The National Economic Profiling Service (NEPS) prepares economic profiles on individuals and public and private companies.

 The information in each profile is derived from publicly available information which includes Lexis Nexis, StockWatch, the Internet, Consumer Sentinel, among others.